madebydna/Vegtastic/README.markdown

 for the particular ingredient.
 After all ingredients have been processed this way, an entry will be made into the recipe_profiles table with aggregated values for each nutrient over all ingredients.
 This would conclude the nutritional analysis of the recipe.

-### Problems and Still TODO's

-- "Lookup" tables should be used in testing, too.
-Have to figure out how to set up testing environment to make that possible
-- Implement parsing/searching logic to map ingredient name (user input) to matches in the foods table.
-The same goes for mapping ingredient units (tsp, cup) to entries into the weights table.
-The problem is that there will hardly ever be a perfect match, so several steps need to find an adequate match.